gnetboy/cli_mod_project_gustavo/README.md

 $ bin/run

-Once you start the  app, a list of all the museums in San Francisco CA, will be presented to you.
+Once you start the  app, a list of the 20 most popular museums in San Francisco CA, will be presented to you.